EmilRamsvik/Digital-Garden/docs/Obsidian/Obsidian.md

 ## Pros and Cons
-I think the best thing about Obisidian is it's ease customization.
-The second is how easy it is to store the files and share them.
-It's all markdown anyway, so it is not that big of a deal to fix them.
+The best thing about Obisidian is its ease of customization.
+The second is how easy it is to store and share the files.
+It's all markdown anyway, so fixing them is not that big of a deal.
-I think Obisian is not good as a tool to share knowledge and to collaborate.
+I think Obisian is not good as a tool for sharing knowledge and collaboration.
 It is meant to be a single-user tool.
-Furthermore, I find it less than useful too to write just plain text.
+Furthermore, I find it less than useful for writing plain text.

 ### Obsidian for the curious new user.